VolumeFi/compound-migration-bot-cw/README.md

 This is a CosmWasm smart contract to manage Compound Migration Bot smart contract on EVM chain written in Vyper.

-This contract should exist one each chain.
+This contract should exist one on each chain.

 Each contract sends a paloma transaction to Vyper contract via Compass to mint Compound asset from bridged USDC or swapped underlying asset.